Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: To escape a terrible enemy, the Doctor loses his memory — then finds love.

-Why it’s great: The beautiful two-parter, set in the 1913, is full of wonderful moments and striking imagery.
-With the Doctor now simply schoolteacher John Smith, with no memories of his Time Lord life, it’s up to Martha to carry out the instructions he left before he wiped his mind.
 Freema Ageyman has never been better, as smitten Martha can only look on as her "Doctor" falls for school nurse Joan.
-The Family of Blood are as creepy as baddies get, and we’re sure the marauding scarecrows meant a lot of children didn’t sleep well that night.
+The Family of Blood is as creepy as the Doctor's foes ever get, and we’re sure the marauding scarecrows meant a lot of children didn’t sleep well that night.

 2. Blink